rangv/MarchWorkshop/AzureIoTCentral/README.md

 * Connect and manage your things with ease
 * Rest easy with world-class security and privacy

-In this workshop, you will learn how to build, use and administer an IoT Central application.
+In this workshop, you will learn how to build, use and administer an IoT Central application with the help of the following tutorials:

+* Tutorial 1 - Create an application
+* Tutorial 2 - Create a new custom device template
+* Tutorial 3 - Connect MXChip Device to IoT Central
+* Tutorial 4 - Configure rules and actions for your device
+* Tutorial 5 - Administer Your Application

 ## Scenario

-Contoso company makes Connected Air Conditioners with following device profile:
+Contoso company makes Connected Air Conditioners with following device profile that they need to remotely monitor and trigger alerts when something goes wrong:

 * Sends telemetry such as temperature.
 * Reports device state such as ON or OFF.